 On the train, we should be able to see the sunset as the scenery changes drastically from the desert of Ordos to the grasslands of Hohhot.

 Arrival at Hohhot train station.
 We’ll check in at the hotel and then head out the explore the city’s nightlife.

 Tuesday 7th July – Hohhot

-Then, we’ll head to the old city of Hothot, there, we’ll have time to explore the old mongolian style buildings and temples but also try some mongolian delicacies for lunch.
+Then, we’ll head to the old city of Hohhot, there, we’ll have time to explore the old Mongolian style buildings and temples but also try some Mongolian delicacies for lunch.